 16. What is the deadline for submitting an amendment to a Federal or State Grant Award?

-Applications need to be submitted to the AOE by close of business on April 15, 2020.
+Applications were submitted to the AOE by close of business on April 15, 2020.
 This represents an additional two weeks to the normal deadline.
-Amendment Guidance will be coming out soon.

 17. Can I hold/carry over unspent grant funds?